Popper's three worlds: The interaction of World 2 and World 3

 An example of interaction between World 2 and World 3 is that, through the process of learning, World 3 transforms World 2.
 In the other direction, through the publication of scientific results, World 2 transforms World 3.
 Popper wrote "it is through this interaction between ourselves and World 3 that objective knowledge grows."
 The entire process of science and its use of deductive logic is part of this interaction.
-Popper argued that it cannot be studied if this interaction is ignored.
+Popper argued that this process cannot be studied if this interaction is ignored.

 The interaction of World 3 and World 1

-The World 3 objects are embodied in World 1.
-For example, the intrinsic value of Hamlet as a World 3 object is embodied many times in World 1.
+Some World 3 objects are embodied in World 1.
+For example, Hamlet as a World 3 object is embodied many times in World 1.
 But, this representation of an object of World 3 in World 1 is not considered an interaction in Popper's view.
 Instead, for Popper, because World 3 is a world of abstractions, it can only interact with World 1 through World 2.